snwfdhmp/image-proxy/README.md

 - If the image is not cached yet, it will redirect to the original image while caching it in the background.
 - Once a cached image exists, it will serve the cached image.
-- It compression is requested, it will compress the image.
-Different compression modes can be requested for the same image at the same time. (image_url,compression_mode) pairs are cached separately.
+- If compression is requested, it will compress in the background during the caching phase.
+Multiple compression modes can be requested for the same image because (image_url,compression_mode) pairs are cached separately.

 ## Compression